MartinaB91/project3-budget/README.md

 ## Test and validation

+Read more about test and validation [here](/TEST.md)

 ## Bugs corrections and improvements
 ### Unfixed bugs
+-	There are no known bugs.
 ### Solved bugs
 -	System crash when user creates a new user then goes directly to option “Create a new budget”.
 When user data came from input the data type of active_user was different compared to when data was read from worksheet.
 Solved by changing data type of active_user.
 -	System crash when user choose option “Done” before adding a purchase.
 Solved by add if-statement that checks if variable add_more is true, so saving to worksheet is only done when add_more is true (only false when selecting “Done”)